pythonanywhere/help_pages/articles/EnvironmentVariables.md

 echo python-dotenv >> requirements.txt
 ```

+Make sure that you have at least version 0.8 of the `python-dotenv` package, as
+older versions can't handle the `export` at the start of lines in the `.env`
+file.

 ## For your web app itself:  loading your .env file in your *WSGI file*

 > This will ensure the environment variables is available to the worker